-When I saw that the wonderful Molly from Rose Beauty Files arranged for a blogger trial afternoon at Hot Pod Yoga in Nottingham I jumped at the chance.
+When I saw that Molly from Rose Beauty Files arranged for a blogger trial afternoon at Hot Pod Yoga in Nottingham I jumped at the chance.
 I’ve taken yoga classes at the gym and regularly practise at home.
 But I’ve never tried hot yoga, despite it being recommended by friends.

 Literally exactly what it says on the tin!
 It’s a 60-minute yoga class inside an inflatable pod, oh and it’s hot.
 37 degrees and 70% humidity to be exact.